SagaeHaruki/3D-GameScripts/README.md

 - Explanation: this is due to limited amount of free animations i've got.

 > Grounded State Script:
-- You have no gravity when swimming.
+- Player will have no gravity when swimming.
+(Prolly not the right way to say it)
 - Edit: Might revert this in exchange for invisible layer that the player can swim through.
 - Explanation: Some animation are glitching upon using no gravity.